olooney/oranlooney.com/content/post/genji-ko.md

 While
 <a href="/post/genji-ko_files/cheap_genjiko_kimono.jpg" target="_blank">cheaper fabrics</a>
-simply print the same Genji-mon repeatedly, high-quality Genji-Kō textiles will use a variety of Genji-mon so that the pattern seems to never quite repeat:
+simply print the same Genji-mon repeatedly, high-quality Genji-kō textiles will use a variety of Genji-mon so that the pattern seems to never quite repeat:

 <img src="/post/genji-ko_files/fabric.jpg">